E2 formality via obstruction theory: Quillen cohomology

 \subsection{Non-abelian derived functor}

 We follow the treatment of \cite{franklandbehavior}.
 Let $\cat{C}$ be a complete and cocomplete category with a set of projective compact generators.
 Following Frankland, such a category shall be called quasi-algebraic.
-It is a theorem of Quillen that, if $\cat{C}$ is a quasi-algebraic category, its category of simplicial objects has a model structure transferred along the right adjoint functor
+Thanks to a theorem of Quillen (see \cite[Theorem 2.4]{quillenhomotopical}), if $\cat{C}$ is a quasi-algebraic category, its category of simplicial objects, denoted $s\cat{C}$ has a model structure transferred along the right adjoint functor

 where $\mathcal{G}$ is a set of compact projective generators of $\cat{C}$.

 Given a left adjoint functor between two quasi-algebraic categories, we define its left derived functor